shoaibakhtar800/shoaibakhtar800/README.md

 ## Who Am I? 🤠

 - 🤓 Self taught Developer
-- 👩‍💻 Working on Web & App Development
+- 👩‍💻 Working on Web & UI/UX Development
-- 📝 Writing Cords, Compiling Code
+- 📝 Writing Code, Compiling Code
 - 🎯 Goal : To be a better Developer
 - 🌱 I’m currently learning **React.Js and Back-end Development**
 - 👨‍💻 All of my projects are available at [https://shoaib-stunning-portfolio.netlify.app/](https://shoaib-stunning-portfolio.netlify.app/)